Bohemian Matrix Geometry: The Effect of Matrix Structure

-\begin{remark} The Schmidt--Spitzer theorem entails that, for a Laurent polynomial with a pole of order $q$, it is the zeros of $q$th smallest magnitude that matter.
+\begin{remark}{ The SS theorem entails that, for a Laurent polynomial with a pole of order $q$, it is the zeros of $q$th smallest magnitude that matter.
 For our application, $q=1$ because the matrix is not only Toeplitz but also unit upper Hessenberg with zero diagonal.
-So it is the \emph{smallest} magnitude zeros that matter, and these are the first ones to converge.
-Indeed it can happen that the largest roots ``converge" to a complicated object at the boundary, which is the image of the circle of radius $r$.
-Consider the example where all $t_k = 1$.
-The symbol is then, when $r=1$,
+So it is the \emph{smallest} magnitude zeros that matter, and these are the first ones to converge, in practice.